 Specifies that the remote device is a CD-ROM rather than a tape device.
 When /CD is specified, the local device takes the RCDxxx: name.
-When /NOCD is specified, the local device takes the RMTxxx: name.
+When /NOCD (the default) is specified, the local device takes the RMTxxx: name.
 The remote system is tested to ensure that the specified device type exists; if not, an error displays and RMTALLOC fails.

-Note! /CD cannot be used with either the /SEMANTICS or /WRITE qualifiers.
+Note: /CD cannot be used with either the /SEMANTICS or /WRITE qualifiers.

-/LOG (default) /NOLOG
+/LOG /NOLOG

-Displays a message indicating the name of the local device allocated, and the official host name of the remote host and device name.
+Displays a message indicating the name of the local device allocated, and the official host name of the remote host and device name. /NOLOG is the default.